LEVETIRACETAM- levetiracetam injection, solution

 2.6 Preparation and Administration Instructions

 Levetiracetam injection is for intravenous use only and should be diluted in 100 mL of a compatible diluent prior to administration.
-If a smaller volume is required (e.g. pediatric patients), the amount of diluent should be calculated to not exceed a maximum levetiracetam concentration of 15 mg per mL of diluted solution.
+If a smaller volume is required (e.g., pediatric patients), the amount of diluent should be calculated to not exceed a maximum levetiracetam concentration of 15 mg per mL of diluted solution.
 Consideration should also be given to the total daily fluid intake of the patient.
 Levetiracetam injection should be administered as a 15-minute IV infusion.
-One vial of levetiracetam injection contains 500 mg levetiracetam (500 mg/5 mL).
+One vial of Levetiracetam injection contains 500 mg levetiracetam (500 mg/5 mL).

 Levetiracetam injection was found to be physically compatible and chemically stable when mixed with the following diluents and antiepileptic drugs for at least 24 hours and stored in polyvinyl chloride (PVC) bags at controlled room temperature 15 to 30°C (59 to 86°F).